diarmuidoconnor/diary-fyp-1-2022-23/README.md

 Plan -
 + Agreed to redouble the effort to produce the skeleton backend for the Movies App in time for the next meeting.

+### Tue.
+Nov 15th  (Slack conversation)
++ Kaiyu informed me he can still not allocate time to the FYP due to other modules' assignments - Web App Dev 2 and Agile S/w Practice.
++ We agreed that a face-to-face meeting would not be beneficial this week, but he will update me via Slack if he progresses with the prototype before our next meeting (next week).